List of Marvel Comics characters: R: Rat King

 The Rat King is a character appearing in American comic books published by Marvel Comics.
-The character, created by Christina Strain and Alberto J. Alburquerque, solely appeared in Generation X Vol. 2 #5 (August 2017).
+The character, created by Christina Strain and Alberto J. Alburquerque, solely appeared in Generation X (vol. 2) #5 (August 2017).

 The Rat King is the son of Piper of the Morlocks.
 Having inherited the ability to control animals via reed pipes, he forces the animals that lived in Central Park to do his bidding.
 Eye-Boy and Nature Girl discover this and head down to the sewers where the Rat King, shown as a glowing blue being, takes over Nature Girl and turns her against Eye-Boy.
 Using his abilities, Eye-Boy is able to see through to the real Rat King and finds that he is a pathetic pasty-looking young man in a paper crown.
-Eye-Boy beats up Rat King, refusing to hear his backstory, while Nature Girl and the park animals take their revenge out on Rat King threatening him not to harm them again.
+Eye-Boy beats up Rat King, refusing to hear his backstory, while Nature Girl and the park animals take their revenge out on Rat King threatening him not leave the animals alone.

 Rat King in other media

-The Rat King appears in Moon Girl and Devil Dinosaur, voiced by Daveed Diggs.
+An original incarnation of Rat King appears in Moon Girl and Devil Dinosaur, voiced by Daveed Diggs.
 This version is a humanoid rat who claims to be a normal rat before he was mutated into a humanoid form.
 Following his introduction in the episode "Teacher's Pet", he helps found the Felonious Four in "Moon Girl, Grounded".